Door Guide: Steel v Wood v Aluminium v Fibreglass

 Steel v Wood v Aluminium v Fibreglass

 Steel doors give security, style, durability, and at the same time, are the best investment if you require fire protection, insulation and thermal control properties.
 Wood, although providing a higher end look and finish, is not an energy efficient entrance option and will not provide a comparable level of security to steel, aluminium and fibreglass.
-Combining the strength of steel with the appearance of wood, a woodgrain finish is available on all Bradbury doors.
-Aluminium can be an expensive option but is the most suitable material for fully glazed doors; the Bradbury Group manufacture aluminium communal doors which are ideal for communal buildings and the public sector.
-Fibreglass is an attractive and cost effective alternative to wood but again is lacking in security when compared to steel.
+Combining the strength of steel with the appearance of wood, a woodgrain finish is available on all Bradbury Group doors.
+Aluminium can be an expensive option but is the most suitable material for fully glazed doors; Bradbury Group subsidiary, Newton Security Doors, manufactures aluminium communal doors which are ideal for communal buildings and the public sector.
+Fibreglass is an attractive and cost effective alternative to wood but, again, is lacking in security when compared to steel.

 Bradbury steel doors are available with a range of security ratings and access options.
 We can supply doors with panic escape (push pad or bar) and personnel hardware (sashlock or deadlock), or electromechanical locking options (maglocks, solenoid bolts, etc.) to link up to access control devices.
 Door leaves and frames are available at varying levels of thickness depending on specification, and each range comes with an extensive selection of ancillary items, vision panels and louvres.
 We have established ourselves as the industry leader in certified security doors, offering the widest range of LPS 1175 accredited products (security rating 1-4) in the UK, meaning that these doors have undergone a rigorous testing schedule in order to meet industry standards.
 Our doors are available with a patented ‘fast-fit’ frame option which greatly reduces fitting times, and we also have a dedicated delivery and installation service.
 Because each door is bespoke, we are able to work with our customers to devise the best possible solution for their security requirements.